crybreak/Jotter/README.md

-Au cours des derniers mois, j'ai travaillé sur une solution extrêmement complexe afin de progresser vers le niveau de développeur senior iOS.
-Mon approche consistait à utiliser la méthode de zettelkasten pour créer un bloc-notes similaire à celui d'Apple, offrant la possibilité de gérer les données de manière persistante et de les synchroniser via iCloud.
-Les fonctionnalités incluent la prise de notes, l'organisation par dossiers et sous-dossiers, la suppression, le formatage du texte, l'ajout d'images, le partage via WhatsApp, Teams, Discord, l'ajout de tags, la sauvegarde dans Finder et la synchronisation sur iPad, iPhone (iOS) et macOS.
-Les technologies utilisées comprennent Swift, UIKit, Combine, Core Data, SwiftUI, Drag and Drop, entre autres.

-Le Zettelkasten est un système de prise de notes développé par un scientifique social allemand, Niklas Luhmann.
-Luhmann a publié une quantité insensée de livres et d'articles scientifiques.

-Son astuce : le Zettelkasten.
-C'est une archive de notes (Zettelkasten étant le mot allemand pour boîte à fiches).
-Luhmann avait plus de 80 000 notes dans sa boîte à la fin.
-Pour retrouver une information, il utilisait un registre d'index et il reliait des notes à d'autres notes, créant ainsi une chaîne de pensées.
-Ainsi, suivre une série de notes revient à suivre une série de pensées.
-Vous pouvez communiquer avec le Zettelkasten comme s'il s'agissait de votre deuxième cerveau.

-Archiver et lier toutes ces notes sur papier a dû représenter un travail colossal.
-Heureusement, nous allons construire notre propre version du Zettelkasten : une boîte à fiches numérique
+Over the past few months, I've been working on an extremely complex solution to advance towards the level of senior iOS developer.
+My approach involved using the Zettelkasten method to create a notebook similar to Apple's, offering the ability to manage data persistently and synchronize it via iCloud.
+Features include note-taking, organization by folders and subfolders, deletion, text formatting, adding images, sharing via WhatsApp, Teams, Discord, adding tags, saving to Finder, and syncing on iPad, iPhone (iOS), and macOS.
+Technologies used include Swift, UIKit, Combine, Core Data, SwiftUI, Drag and Drop, among others.

+The Zettelkasten is a note-taking system developed by a German social scientist, Niklas Luhmann.
+Luhmann published an insane amount of books and scientific articles.

+His trick: the Zettelkasten.
+It's an archive of notes (Zettelkasten being the German word for filing cabinet).
+Luhmann had over 80,000 notes in his cabinet by the end.
+To retrieve information, he used an index register and linked notes to other notes, thus creating a chain of thoughts.
+Thus, following a series of notes is like following a series of thoughts.
+You can interact with the Zettelkasten as if it were your second brain.

+Archiving and linking all these notes on paper must have been a colossal task.
+Fortunately, we will build our own version of the Zettelkasten: a digital filing cabinet.

+système